-NTDs and Nutrition Factsheet
+- NTDs and Nutrition Factsheet

 - Childhood Malnutrition and Parasitic Helminth Interactions, May 2014, Clinical Infectious Diseases

 - Acute Malnutrition: An Everyday Emergency, Sabrina de Souza, Nutrition Advocacy Coordinator at RESULTS UK, part of the ACTION Partnership – End the Neglect, August 19, 2014

 - Nutrition and health: The opportunity cost of opportunities lost, Joel Spicer, President of the Micronutrient Initiative – Devex, July 23, 2014

-- Read more about the 2012: Copenhagen Consensus outcomes, which rank deworming of school children 4th out of 16 cost effective investments for policymakers.
+- Copenhagen Consensus (2012), which ranks deworming of school children 4th out of 16 cost effective investments for policymakers

 The Global Network is proud to participate in the United Nation's Zero Hunger Challenge, which calls for stakeholders to take action to eliminate hunger worldwide.